Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 #### How can a Unity project be randomized using the Perception Randomization toolset?

 Randomizing a project involves the following steps:
-1. Create a scenario
+1. Create a Scenario
-2. Define and add randomizers to the scenario
+2. Define and add Randomizers to the Scenario
 3. Customize Parameters and Samplers in the Randomizers
 4. Generate randomized computer vision training data

-Beginning with step 1, add a scenario component to your simulation.
-This scenario will act as the central hub for all randomization activities that occur when your scene is executed.
+Beginning with step 1, add a Scenario component to your simulation.
+This Scenario will act as the central hub for all randomization activities that occur when your scene is executed.

-Next, add a few randomizers to the scenario.
-The randomizers, in conjunction with the scenario, will perform the actual randomization activities within the simulation.
+Next, add a few Randomizers to the Scenario.
+The Randomizers, in conjunction with the Scenario, will perform the actual randomization activities within the simulation.

 After adding the necessary Randomizers, configure the random Parameters assigned to each Randomizer to further customize how the simulation is Randomized.
 The random Parameters and Samplers exposed in each Randomizer's inspector can be manipulated to specify different probability distributions to use when generating random values.

-Once the project has been randomized and your scene has been configured with the data capture tools available in the Perception package, enter play mode in the editor or execute your scenario through the Unity Simulation Cloud service to generate domain randomized perception data.
+Once the project has been randomized and your scene has been configured with the data capture tools available in the Perception package, enter play mode in the editor or execute your Scenario through the Unity Simulation cloud service to generate domain randomized perception data.

 Continue reading for more details concerning the primary components driving randomizations in the Perception package, including:
 1. Scenarios